 Thirty four years ago, The ALS Association, Greater Philadelphia Chapter was established to meet the needs of people living with ALS and their families.
-Today, our commitment to the ALS community is as strong as ever, through the pursuit of our mission: to lead the fight to cure and treat ALS through global research and nationwide advocacy while also empowering people with Lou Gehrig's Disease and t heir families to live fuller lives while providing them with compassionate care and support.
+Today, our commitment to the ALS community is as strong as ever, through the pursuit of our mission: to discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.

 On December 25, 1975, Felice Wiener lost her mother to ALS.
 Her frustration at the lack of resources for people with ALS inspired her to create an organization that would provide these critically needed services.
 Through her vision and perseverance, in 1977, our Chapter was born.

 As a truly grassroots organization, it was a small band of volunteers that kept the vision alive.
 Meetings were held in the homes of volunteers and records were kept in a shoe box.
 By 1981, support groups and board meeting were being held regularly.
 By 1988, the organization had experienced so much growth, it became necessary to hire a paid staff member.

 Today, the ALS Greater Philadelphia Chapter employs a dedicated staff of over 30.
 As the staff grew, so did the outreach and support.
 As ALS is also known as Lou Gehrig’s Disease, baseball seemed a natural choice for support of the organization.
 In 1984, thanks to the recommendation of Nancy and Bill Giles, the Chapter became the principal charity of the Phillies.
 This partnership also sparked some incredible relationships, such as that of Curt and Shonda Schilling, who have adopted ALS as their cause.
 The relationship between the Phillies organization and the Chapter has had a tremendous impact on our ability to advance our mission